-When taking night scenes, the balance of the brightness in the composition is not uniform due to the intensity of brightness.
-As there are many dark areas, using P (program shooting) mode will take a whitish picture that is overexposed.
-First of all, use A (aperture priority shooting) mode to take the picture.
-Set the aperture to the medium setting (about F8 or F11) and leave the shutter speed to the camera.
-As it is common for the picture to turn out too bright, adjust the exposure compensation to -1 or -1.5.
-Check the aperture and exposure compensation in the [REC VIEW] image and change it if necessary.
-Noise may occur easily when shooting at slow shutter speeds.
-Set [NOISE REDUCT.] to [ON] to reduce the occurrence of noise.
+Night scenes have different levels of brightness, and the balance of the brightness in the composition is not uniform.
+Start by using A (aperture priority shooting) mode to take the picture.
+Set the aperture to the medium setting (about F8 or F11) and allow the camera to automatically select the shutter speed.
+When shooting a night scene, because the camera sets the exposure to match the dark areas which occupy a majority of the composition and the image often turns out whitish (overexposed), adjust the exposure compensation to -1 or -1.5.
+Use [REC VIEW] to check the image and adjust the aperture and exposure compensation as necessary.

+Image noise can easily occur when shooting at slow shutter speeds.
+In this case, set [NOISE REDUCT.] to [ON] to reduce noise.